open/close all folders

 - In Demolition Man, the titular character, a Cowboy Cop with a habit of collateral damage, is frozen along with the terrorist he captured.
-To be thawed out decades later when the other guy is broken out and the pacifist utopia L.A. has become can't handle him.
+To be thawed out decades later when the other guy breaks out from his parole hearing, and the pacifist utopia that L.A. (now San Angeles) has become can't handle him.

 - In Minority Report, those arrested by the Pre-Crime unit are placed in perpetual suspended animation as punishment.

 - In Lockout, the criminals being held on the orbital prison MS One are kept in cryogenic suspension.